johnsonandjohnson/Bodiless-JS/packages/bodiless-search/README.md

 ## Usage

-To enable the search on a site project, site builder needs to add search configures inside environment setting file.
-Then, creates design HOC functions that add styles to search components.
-Insert the sytled search box and search result components into the pages for renderring.
+To enable the search on a site project, the site builder needs to add search configurations inside the environment setting file.
+Next create the design HOC functions, which will add styles to search components.
+Insert the styled search box and search result components into the pages for rendering.

 ### Configuration

-Set the following configure options in .env.site base on search requirement.
+Set the following configuration options in `.env.site` based on search requirement.

 ```
 # .env.site